mhus/mhus-docker/mhus-deploy/readme.md

  mhus/mhus-deploy:11.0
 ```

-Now you can start ending your files to the server using maven, e.g. for mhus-sop:
+Now you can start sending your files to the server using maven, e.g. for mhus-sop:

 ```
 mhus-sop sonar:sonar -Dsonar.host.url=http://sonarserver:9000